aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 {{% /alert %}}

-The folowing code example shows how to add the AUTHOR Field using DOM to a paragraph in a document:
+The following code example shows how to add the AUTHOR Field using DOM to a paragraph in a document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertAuthorField-InsertAuthorField.cpp" >}}